HIRO-group/HIRO-group.github.io/_posts/research/2020-04-05-robotic-skin.md

 ## Control Example

 Calibrated skin units can be used to locate obstacles with respect to the robot’s links and avoid undesired collisions by exerting a repulsive force on the robotic arm.
-To avoid object we require the following information:
+To avoid objects, we require the following information:

 * Calibrated pose of the Skin Unit (x, y, z, φ, θ, ψ)
 * Distance d normal to the skin sensor